danielsaidi/website_danielsaidi/collections/_posts/2020/2020-12-09-building-a-tvos-app-in-swiftui.md

 ### Favorites

 The Favorites screen only shows up if the user has any favorites.
-Unlike the Discover screen, this screen only has a single section and therefore uses a grid instead of shelves.
+Unlike the Discover screen, it only has a single section and therefore uses a grid instead of shelves.

 ![A screenshot of the Favorites screen]({{page.assets}}favorites.jpg)

-This screen does not lazy load more content as the user scrolls, since the api returns all user favorites without pagination.
+This screen doesn't load more content as the user scrolls, since the api returns all user favorites at once.

 ### All Titles

-The All Titles screen can be used to explore all content that Cineasterna have to offer.
-Just like Favorites, this is a single section and therefore uses a grid.
+The All Titles screen can be used to explore all the movies Cineasterna have to offer.
+Just like Favorites, it has a single section and therefore uses a grid.

 ![A screenshot of the All Movies screen]({{page.assets}}all-movies.jpg)